May 26, 2020

 Here are some examples of how GRA-backed researchers and entrepreneurs in our state are applying expertise and ingenuity against the coronavirus.

 - An experimental drug developed at Emory University to treat the COVID-19 disease has begun Phase 2 clinical testing in humans.
 The treatment is being licensed by Ridgeback Biotherapeutics through DRIVE, LLC, an Emory nonprofit working to bring the drug to market.
 In late May, Merck announced it had licensed the drug.
 More >

 - GRA Eminent Scholar Ted Ross at the University of Georgia is leading a research team to develop a novel vaccine against COVID-19.
 Already, the vaccine is being tested in animal models.
 More >

 - Georgia State scientists in the lab of GRA Eminent Scholar Julia Hilliard are working around the clock to produce and analyze test kits for the coronavirus.
 When fully ramped up, her lab will process up to 1,200 kits per day, making it one of Georgia's largest testing operations for the virus.
 More >

-- The first vaccine to protect against COVID-19 is being tested on humans at Emory University's Hope Clinic.
+- The promising vaccine developed by Moderna to protect against COVID-19 is being tested on humans at Emory University's Hope Clinic.
 As part of the Emory Vaccine Center, led by GRA Eminent Scholar Rafi Ahmed, the Hope Clinic was also the site of earlier testing that showed the vaccine to be safe.
 In August, Phase 3 testing began at the clinic and other Emory sites.
 More >

 - Axion Biosystems, a startup launched out of Georgia Tech, is offering its Maestro technology to researchers and drug developers working on COVID-19.
 The Maestro platform connects human cells in a petri dish to an electrical current – all to evaluate many possible drug compounds at once.